- The Famous Mona Lisa

 The piece shows Napoleon I, the Emperor of France, being crowned at the Notre-Dame de Paris.
-This coronation symbolises the rule of Napoleon which lasted from 1804 to 1814.
-You can see Napoleon crowning Empress Josephine having just been crowned himself by Pope Puis VII.
+You can see Napoleon crowning Empress Josephine having just been crowned himself by Pope Pius VII.

 This isn’t the only time a French emperor appears in a piece in the Louvre; there’s a portrait of Napoleon III painted by Winterhalter from 1853.